Connect with others who understand.

 If you’ve dealt with worsening hidradenitis suppurativa (HS) symptoms before or during your menstrual period, the idea of menopause may be appealing.
 “I hope menopause will calm my HS symptoms,” a myHSteam member said.
 “I’m in perimenopause now.
 Maybe I can get a handle on it.”

-Menopause is the ending of menstruation, or having periods.
-The transition to menopause generally starts between 45 and 55, and can last for several years.
-Fluctuations in hormones like estrogen and progesterone can trigger hot flashes and other bothersome symptoms.
-Sex hormones, including androgen and estrogen, may also play a role in HS.
+Menopause is the permanent end of menstruation, or having periods.
+The transition to menopause — known as perimenopause — generally starts between the ages of 45 and 55, and can last for several years.
+During menopause, the endocrine system causes hormone levels to change.
+The hormones estrogen and progesterone decrease.
+This can trigger hot flashes and other bothersome symptoms.
+Fluctuations in sex hormones, including estrogen and androgens such as testosterone, may play a role in HS.

-To better understand how menopause affects HS, myHSteam spoke with Dr. Tarannum Jaleel, a board-certified dermatologist and an assistant professor of dermatology at Duke University School of Medicine.
+To better understand how menopause affects HS, also known as acne inversa, myHSteam spoke with Dr. Tarannum Jaleel, a board-certified dermatologist and an assistant professor of dermatology at Duke University School of Medicine.
+Dr. Jaleel’s research largely focuses on hidradenitis suppurativa.

 How Will Menopause Affect HS Symptoms?